TomShacham/http4js/README.md

 #### To do

-- document withFilter for eg to add user on req or upgrade http to https
+- add more in built filters :timing debug filter
 - document a proxy
 - document unit testing routing and fakes
-- support express backend
+- support express, koa backends

 #### Example